 - Trackless offers a free in-depth training school for as many technicians as you would like to send to the factory and this offer is valid for as long as you own a piece of our equipment.
 Some municipalities send several technicians every year in order to continually increase their knowledge in some of the tractor’s more complex operating systems.

 - Left and right side panels, rear panel grill and the hood all lift off within a couple minutes and without the use of any tools.
-The hood is now aluminum, thus making it lighter for lifting.
+The lift-assisted hood is constructed from steel.